-Under these conditions, politics will have to be dissolved into a transcendental aesthetics where it can restore communication with the elementary furies.
-This aesthetic pre-political realm has been suspended in the alterity of the early modern, such as in the way opera has been rendered archaic.
-To restore the efficacy of the political requires that fury can be channeled into a material rhetoric where styles express schemas of virtual distribution.
-This proto-politics of style has no moral justification, because it dissolves the ideals of morality back into an aesthetics of morale which is the early modern rhetoric of style, which can also be defined as the baroque aesthetics of the sublime.
-Though the negativity implicit in this rhetorical immanence needn’t end up in libertinage, as it did in the late 18th century.
+Under these conditions, politics should be dissolved into a transcendental aesthetics where it can restore communion with the elemental furies.
+This aesthetic pre-political realm has been disavowed into the alien alterity of the early modern, such as in the way opera has been rendered archaic.
+The early modern age serves as a dungeon for authentic spirituality, and the recovery of politics requires that it be released.
+This involves a proto-politics which has no moral justification, because the ideals of morality are dissolved back into an aesthetics of morale, or rhetoric of style.
+Though the symbolic negativity implicit in this rhetorical immanence needn’t end up in libertinage as it did in the late 18th century.

-Such a politics amounts to a conspiracy of desire to ontologize the world.
-Desire develops through abstract patterns of distribution which move allegorically between delays, distances, ages, masses, and compensations.
-The efficacy of desire is conditional on historical forms of exile, which are spacings, durations and inequalities.
+The power of desire is conditional on historical exiles, which are spacings and durations.
 Exile concerns what is institutionally innappropriate, and this excluded object can be designated with the old term fury.
 This intensity would include the violent envy that characterizes the paranoid-schizoid phase according to Melanie Klein.
 It’s something too intensive that institutions cannot contain, and which threatens them with the chaos of the void.